IOTechSystems/xrt-examples/AzureSphere/docs/virtual-example.md

 Virtual Device profile can be found at: configs/profiles/virtual-device.json

-The Device Profile contains a config differnt deviceResources can to be sent or received from the Azure IoT Hub.
+The Device Profile contains a config different deviceResources can to be sent or received from the Azure IoT Hub.